ethanlynn/calcium/README.md

 Right now, the best way to contribute is to try out Calcium and share your feedback.

 Directives starting with `@` will likely be expanded, so if you have ideas for a specific data source or behavior that you feel would be helpful to integrate into Calcium, submit a proposal via a Github Issue or submit a PR following the template of the existing `adapters/`.
 Please bear in mind:
-- Any data source used must be publically available on the internet and licensed appropriately
+- Any data source used must be publicly available on the internet and licensed appropriately
 - Directives should generally be applicable to a wide audience of developers (very niche use cases will be rejected)
 - The interface for building adapters is unstable.
 I would like to pilot a few good use cases and define the appropriate constraints before creating many specialized adapters.